IronClad1607/To-Do/README.md

 <img src = "/306470.png" align ="left"
     width="200">

 Agenda is an android application which makes record for your day-to-day task. it is coded in Kotlin, XML using Android Studio.
+It uses Room for saving data.